abalmus/validator/README.md

 JavaScript Regexp test method executes a search for a match between a regular expression provided in `pattern` property and a specified string.

 ### "async" validator
 Async validator created for server side validations.
-The example email address existence, when you make an ajax call to check if email exists or not.
+For example email address existence, when you make an ajax call to check if email exists or not.

 ```javascript
     const constrains = {